mendix/docs/content/en/docs/howto/logic-business-rules/working-with-lists-in-a-microflow.md

 ## 1 Introduction

-Enrich your microflow by using a list.
+In this how-to, you will learn how to enrich the data management capabilities of your microflow by using a list.
 A list consists of objects of the same type, filtered by using an XPath constraint.
 For example, you can configure your microflow to retrieve a list of fulfilled orders from the database.
 You can then further process this data, for example, by calculating the total value of those orders.

 This how-to will teach you how to do the following:

 * Retrieve a filtered list of objects from the database
-* Iterate over a list of objects
+* Update multiple objects by iterating over a list
-* Calculate the total list value by using a variable and a loop
-* Calculate the total list value by using an aggregate function
+* Calculate the total list value

-## 2 Prerequisites
+## 2 Preparing the Data Structure, GUI and Example Data

 Before starting this how-to, make sure you have completed the following prerequisites: